 You and I, although we have the Book right in front of us, either don't bother to read it at all, or if we do, we read it assuming we already know what it has to say.
 We don't question what we've been told.
 This is our downfall, as we will see when the end of the matter comes upon this world.

 Let's take a peek beyond the word written on the printed pages and ask some questions, and see if we can't find out where flies go in the rain, or better still, what God is trying to tell us:

-The Ark of the Covenant was a heavy box, this we can pretty well assume because of it's size, the massive amount of gold that covered it, and because of the cherubims on the lid of it.
-I suspect it took several priests to carry the Ark.
-But once it was placed on the covered wagon used to transport it, how many animals would it take to pull the wagon and the Ark?
+The articles that made up the Tabernacle was quite heavy, this we can pretty well assume.
+I suspect it took several priests to carry the Ark alone.
+But once these items were placed on the wagons used to transport it, how many animals would it take to pull the 12 wagons?

 God chose the number twelve to perform this task.
 Twelve oxen?
 Isn't that rather overdoing it?
 Or does the number twelve have significance?

 Fifty we know is the number of anointing, of the Holy Spirit.
 Every 50 years there was (is) to be a year of Jubilee where everything returns to its original condition and owner.
 The number 50 is used in several ways in the Bible, either to demonstrate the anointing of God, or to represent that anointing in order to deceive.
 One extreme example of such a deception is when Haman built a gallows 50 cubits high (about 7 stories, 75 feet) upon which to hang Mordecai.
 This is obviously an effort to tell us something, that in general reading we miss.